skyrimunificationproject/SUP/README.md

 You can find a summary of all relevant gameplay changes and notable mods on the [Gameplay Guide](https://github.com/skyrimunificationproject/SUP/blob/main/GAMEPLAY.md).

+This Wabbajack contains the "Full" install with every available module already enabled and patched for in generated outputs.
+Support is only provided for this configuration, but users are free to use different combinations of the modules and utilize the unofficial helpdesk channel.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]